BretStateham/headlesspi/README.md

 The whole point here is to provide a convenient way to access the file system on the Pi as if it were a local drive on our development machine and allow us to edit files on the Pi as easily as we can edit local files.

 1. First, in a terminal prompt on the Pi, update the `apt-get` list of packages:

     ```bash
     sudo apt-get update
     ```

 1. Next, go ahead and upgrade any packages on your pi that are out of date (THIS MAY TAKE A WHILE TO COMPLETE.
 EVEN TEN MINUTES OR LONGER)

     ```bash
-    sudo apt-get upgrade
+    sudo apt-get -y upgrade
     ```

 1. Now, you can install Samba.
 This could take a couple of minutes to complete:

     ```bash
     sudo apt-get install -y samba samba-common-bin
     ```

 1. Now that Samba is installed, we want to configure it.
 We'll start by renaming the original `/etc/samba/smb.conf` configuration file to `/etc/samba/smb.conf.original` so we have it available if we need it back:

     ```bash
     sudo mv /etc/samba/smb.conf /etc/samba/smb.conf.original
     ```

 1. Next, use `nano` to create a new empty `/etc/samba/smb.conf` file:

     ```bash
     sudo nano /etc/samba/smb.conf
     ```

 1. Copy the following contents (or you can copy them from the [smb.conf](./smb.conf) file in this repo) in the new empy smb.conf file on the Pi.
 You should be able to copy the contents into your clipboard on your local computer, then past them into the nano editor in the pi terminal session Save the changes to the file (`CTRL-X`,`Y`,`ENTER`):

     > **Note**: This config file creates a share named `root` that shares the `/` path of the local file system.
 Only the `pi` or `root` users can attach to the share though.